The next week went by in a blur as Rhin-Lotharingie began to mobilize for war.

 Her borrowed genealogy references did mention that Pascal's father Karl was also an only son.
-His parents, or Pascal's paternal grandparents, were young nobles displaced by political fallout from the Rhin-Lotharingie Independence War.
-The name von Moltewitz was Karl's creation, by merging a family surname prefix to the clan name suffix of his Weichsel bride.
+His parents, or Pascal's paternal grandparents, were minor gentry displaced by political fallout from the Rhin-Lotharingie Independence War and fallen to yeomanry.
+The name 'Moltewitz' was Karl's own creation, by merging a family surname prefix to the clan name suffix of his Weichsel bride.

 Pascal and Kaede had a brief discussion over it once.
 But he never mentioned his mother's side, even though plenty of his maternal relations should still be alive...